0x4447/0x4447_product_answering_machine/README.md

 	1. From the `Bot` drop down menu, select the Lex bot we created in the previous setup.
 	1. Click `+ add Lex Bot`.

-After all of this we have Lex linked with Connect.
-Now we can deploy the CloudFormation since we will have all the details necessary to do so.
+After all of this is done we have Lex linked with Connect.
+And we also have the Connect Instance ARN for CloudFormation.

-# CloudFormatin Automation
+### CloudFormation

 <a target="_blank" href="https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=zer0x4447-S3-Email&templateURL=https://s3.amazonaws.com/0x4447-drive-cloudformation/answering-machine.json">
 <img align="left" style="float: left; margin: 0 10px 0 0;" src="https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png"></a>

 All you need to do to deploy this stack is click the button to the left and follow the instructions that CloudFormation provides in your AWS Dashboard.
 Alternatively you can download the CF file from [here](https://s3.amazonaws.com/0x4447-drive-cloudformation/answering-machine.json).

-# What will deploy?
+#### What will deploy?

 ![Answering Machine Diagram](https://raw.githubusercontent.com/0x4447/0x4447_product_answering_machine/assets/diagram.png)

-The stack takes advantage of AWS S3, AWS SES, AWS Lambda, and the AWS Trigger system to tie everything together.
+The stack takes advantage of AWS SES, AWS Lambda and DyamoDB.
 You'll get:

 - 4x AWS Lambdas (1x CodeBuild and 1x CodePipeline for each Lambda to support auto-deployment)
 - 1x DynamoDB table
+- 1x SES Topic
+- 1x SES Subscription

-All project resources can be found [here](https://github.com/topics/0x4447-product-answering-machine).
+All the project resources can be found [here](https://github.com/topics/0x4447-product-answering-machine).

-# Auto deploy
+#### Auto deploy

 The stack is set up in a such a way that any time new code is pushed to a selected branch, the CodePipeline picks up the change and updates the Lambdas for you.
 These are the available branches: